 Connecting Circle to Stripe via n8n

-The core integration most Circle operators need: when a Stripe payment is confirmed, the member gets access to the appropriate Circle space.
-When a subscription is cancelled or lapses, access is removed.
+The core integration most Circle operators need: Stripe payment confirmed → member gets Circle space access instantly.
+Subscription cancelled → access removed.
+No manual intervention at any step.

 The full membership lifecycle in practice: